peterskim12/elastic-base/README.md

 * X-Pack

 All software is installed in `/opt/elastic`.
-Oracle Java 8 JDK is also installed.
+OpenJDK 8 is also installed.

 VM is configured as private network since Vagrant port forwarding does not work with default Elasticsearch network setting of only